One Project, All Platforms

 Windows 10 or later (64-bit)

 This is the zipped Flutter executable build for Windows.
 Extract the archive, open the folder, and run omiadesktop.exe.
+If the app fails on launch, your system may be missing the Microsoft Visual C++ Redistributable.
+Download the official distributable package here: Latest supported Visual C++ Redistributable.

 Early Release Channel